briandconnelly/nicheconstruct/paper/03_methods.md

 Data analyses were performed with R 3.1.3 [@rproject].
 Reported confidence intervals were estimated by bootstrapping with 1000 resamples.

-[^1]: These materials will be made public prior to publication.
+[^1]: These materials are temporarily available at https://github.com/briandconnelly/nicheconstruct/ and will be moved to a long-term repository shortly